 - Let cool to thicken: Remove from heat, let rest to thicken up, about 5 – 10 minutes.
 Add the cilantro and season to taste.

 Serve in individual bowls with any of the optional garnishes.
 Also, use it as a burrito or taco filling with shredded lettuce!

 Store: Leftovers can be kept in the refrigerator for up to 5 days in a covered container.
-For longer storage, store in freezer for up to 2 – 3 months using freezer safe container.
+For longer storage, store in the freezer for up to 2 – 3 months using a freezer-safe container.

 Brown Rice with Instant Pot: If using 1 ½ cups brown rice, add 2 ½ cups of water.
 Cook on HIGH pressure for 22 minutes.

 Quinoa with Instant Pot: If using 1 ½ cups of quinoa, add 2 ½ cups of water.
 Cook on HIGH pressure for 3 minutes.